About PetersPioneersPatrick and Mary Bargh Byrne Family

 The relatives and friends of the family and those of her brother-in-law, John Byrne, are invited to attend the funeral on Thursday, the 7th inst, at half past one o'clock P. M.

 Martha T. Schultze died in Manhattan on November 22, 1886.
-She was buried in Calvary Cemetery, Woodside, Queens.
 She was age 28.
 Her parents were Patrick H. Byrne, born in Ireland, and Mary A. Byrne, born in Manhattan.
 Source: New York, New York City Municipal Deaths, 1795-1949.
+She was married to John Schultz b.
+1857.

-Mary F. Sammon died in Brooklyn on February 4, 1946.
-She was buried in Calvary Cemetery, Woodside, Queens.
-She was a widow, age 83.
-Her parents were Patrick H. Byrne, born in U.S., and Mary Ann Bargh, born in U.S..
+Patrick had a sister Elizabeth Byrne who died in Manhattan on May 6, 1902.
+She was age 80, a widow, born in Ireland.
+Her parents were Patrick and Thomasina Byrne, both born in Ireland.
 Source: New York, New York City Municipal Deaths, 1795-1949.

 Andrew Byrne died in Manhattan on March 12, 1931.
 He was buried in Calvary Cemetery, Woodside, Queens.
 He was age 62, a wood grainer, married, and lived in The Bronx.
 His wife's name was Katherine.
 His parents were Patrick Byrne, born in Ireland, and Mary Bargh, born in U.S. Source: New York, New York City Municipal Deaths, 1795-1949.